 49. Greek inspired

-You’ll feel like you’re always on holidays with this Greek porch.
-To get this look, paint everything white, add pops of blue and use timber furniture.
+You’ll feel like you’re always on holidays with a porch styled like Santorini.
+To get the look, paint everything white, add pops of blue and use timber furniture.

 50. Add a wreath to the door

 You don’t have to wait until Christmas to make your front door pretty.
 Add a floral wreath to your door any time of the year.
 Choose from roses to lavender to peonies, hydrangeas, greenery and more.
 The options are endless!

 If you’re into DIY, you can even make these yourself.
 First, you’ll need to gather your tools – a good pair of floral clippers should be at the top of your list!
 Then you’ll need a wreath base, some wire and greenery or flowers.
 Grab bunches of flowers and use the wire to tie them into place on the wreath.
 Continue this process until you’re happy with the end result.
 Voila, your very own wreath to brighten up your front porch.